raulglezrdguez/node-maket/README.md

 }
 ```

-- Returns the same market; "a" is not a market field
+- Returns error; "a" is not a market field

 ```
 {"a": 10}